BY Big Bear

 Renting a motorbike in Thailand is easy, cheap, and rental places are everywhere.
 The best way to get around in any local area of Thailand is likely to be on a motorbike.
 Most rentals are only 200-300 Thai Baht.
 They use very little gas, and as many as three adults can climb on!
 Many honest rental shops provide a good service.
 However, there are also entirely too many disreputable renters.

 Tourist scams are common, and your price could go way up if you are not careful.
-You need a license to rent a motorbike in Thailand, but this is not always enforced in tourist areas.
+A license is needed when renting a motorbike in Thailand, but this is not always enforced in tourist areas.
 I must also emphasize that experience riding a motorbike is essential, no matter how easy it looks.
 Thailand has an astonishing road death rate, and motorbike accidents are the number one cause of tourist deaths in Thailand.

 Motorbikes in Thailand